gustavohc07/mastering-ruby-closures-walkthrough/README.md

 I will give this book 4.8/5.
 I feel that the last chapter could be explored a little bit more.
 Not necessarily going more deep, but expand it a little bit more.
 For every chapter there are exercises and you got the answers for each one if you want to take a look in case you are stuck.

 It is a practical book, so you will get your hands dirty right at the first chapter.
-Not for beginners, though, since the author assume you have some knowledge beforehand.
+Not for beginners, though, since the author assume you have some Ruby knowledge beforehand.
-   # Implement ++ to call this way 5++ (it will increase by 1)